Protests of 1968

-The protests of 1968 comprised a worldwide escalation of social conflicts, predominantly characterized by popular rebellions against state militaries and the bureaucracies.
+The protests of 1968 comprised a worldwide escalation of social conflicts, which were predominantly characterized by the rise of left-wing politics, anti-war sentiment, civil rights urgency, youth counterculture within the silent and baby boomer generations, and popular rebellions against military states and bureaucracies.

-In the United States, these protests marked a turning point for the civil rights movement, which produced revolutionary movements like the Black Panther Party.
+In the United States, the protests marked a turning point for the civil rights movement, which produced revolutionary movements like the Black Panther Party.
 In reaction to the Tet Offensive, protests also sparked a broad movement in opposition to the Vietnam War all over the United States as well as in London, Paris, Berlin and Rome.
-Mass movements grew not only in the United States but also elsewhere.
+Mass movements grew in the United States but also elsewhere.
 In most Western European countries, the protest movement was dominated by students.

-The most spectacular manifestation of these was the May 1968 protests in France, in which students linked up with wildcat strikes of up to ten million workers, and for a few days the movement seemed capable of overthrowing the government.
-In many other countries, struggles against dictatorships, political tensions and authoritarian rule were also marked by protests in 1968, such as the beginning of the Troubles in Northern Ireland, the Tlatelolco massacre in Mexico City, and the escalation of guerrilla warfare against the military dictatorship in Brazil.
+The most prominent manifestation was the May 1968 protests in France, in which students linked up with wildcat strikes of up to ten million workers, and for a few days, the movement seemed capable of overthrowing the government.
+In many other countries, struggles against dictatorships, political or sectarian tensions and authoritarian rule were also marked by protests in 1968, such as the beginning of the Troubles in Northern Ireland, the Tlatelolco massacre in Mexico City, and the escalation of guerrilla warfare against the military dictatorship in Brazil.

 In the countries of Eastern Europe under communist parties, there were protests against lack of freedom of speech and violation of other civil rights by the communist bureaucratic and military elites.
 In Central and Eastern Europe, there were widespread protests that escalated, particularly in the Prague Spring in Czechoslovakia, in Warsaw, Poland, and in Yugoslavia.
+Outside the Western world there were protests in Japan and Egypt.

 Background

 Multiple factors created the protests in 1968.
-Many were in response to perceived injustice by governments—in the USA, against the Johnson administration—and were in opposition to the draft, and the United States' involvement in the Vietnam War.
+Many were in response to perceived injustice by governments—in the US, against the Johnson administration—and were in opposition to the draft, and the United States' involvement in the Vietnam War.

 Post-war world

 After World War II, much of the world experienced an unusual surge in births, creating a large age demographic.
-These babies were born during a time of peace and prosperity for most countries.
+These babies were born during a time of peace and improving economics for many major countries.
 This was the first generation to see televisions arrive in homes.
 Television had a profound effect on this generation in two ways.
 First, it gave them a common perspective from which to view the world.
 The children growing up in this era shared not only the news and programs that they watched on television, they also got glimpses of each other's worlds.
 Secondly, television allowed them to experience major public events.
 Public education was becoming more widely attended, creating another shared experience.
 Chain stores and franchised restaurants were bringing shared shopping and dining experiences to people in different parts of the world.